 The building codes in many areas dictate that these floors should be insulated to R-28.5 (RSI-5.02).
 But experience tells us that R-28.5 of batt insulation does not ensure a warm floor.
 In theory, the floor in a properly insulated room should be at room temperature.
-In practice things are quite different; it is common to find floors that are 10 F (5.5 C) cooler than the room.
+In reality things are quite different; it is common to find floors that are 10 F (5.5 C) colder than the room in Winter.
 Why?
 Because it is virtually impossible to install a fiber batt so that it is in contact with, and stays in contact with, the floor above.
 It is also impossible to install it accurately around bracing and bridging between joists.
-Unfortunately, due to voids and air spaces that allow air movement, fibrous materials do not perform to their rated R-value.
-(R-values are determined under ideal, still laboratory conditions.)
+Unfortunately, due to voids, gaps and air spaces that allow air movement, fibrous materials do not perform to their rated R-value.
+(R-values are determined under ideal laboratory conditions.)
 Because air gaps usually exist between the floor and insulation there is room for cold air to infiltrate from the exterior.
-The cold air essentially "short-circuits" the insulation material and renders it less effective.
+The cold air essentially "short-circuits" the insulation material and renders it much less effective.

-Some designers and builders have tried to overcome the problem with heated hotbox using a dropped ceiling isolated with a fiber batt.
-Heated house air is then ducted in to the space created under the floor.
-While this helps the problem, experience proves it does not solve it.
-Cold air from the outside still inflitrates and overcomes the warms air from the ducts leaving the hotbox a coldbox.
+Some designers and builders have tried to overcome this problem with heated hotboxes using a dropped ceiling in the garage creating a cavity between the garage ceiling and bedroom floor above.
+Conditioned air is then pushed in to the space to heat the cavity and in theory this will heat bedroom floor.
+The problem is cold air from the outside still infiltrates the cavity and overcomes the warm air leaving the hotbox a coldbox.

 Air sealing and insulating with spray foam is the solution

 Spray foam insulation expands to fill the tiniest and most awkward spaces and adheres to the floor above.
-Spray foam also eliminates voids and resulting air movement that have plagued generations of builders and homeowners.
-Thousands of floors over porches, garages, crawl spaces and cantilevers have been insulated and air sealed with spray foam.
-Cold floors are simply not an issue any more when insulated with Red River Spray-On's floor spray foam system.
+Spray foam also eliminates voids and the resulting air movement that has plagued generations of builders and homeowners.

 How do we fix the problem